BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 27 – Unfiltered
 📅 Date: 3 July 2025
 BlueKeep made me realize how dangerous unpatched systems can be.
 VPNs felt like a magic cloak for data — now I get why they’re so hyped.

+# Day 28 – Floods & Exploits!
+📅 Date: 4 July 2025
+Whoa!
+Today felt heavy but exciting. 💥 DDoS attacks are like digital tsunamis—learning how they cripple systems was wild.
+Also, CVE-2017-5638?
+Damn, that tiny header bug wrecked Equifax! 😳 Makes me realize how one oversight can burn down even giants.
+Slowly feeling like I'm connecting all the dots in this journey.